 All members of the team, staff and committee, hold an enhanced DBS certificate.

-Tracey Agutter – Pre-school Supervisor
+Tracey Agutter – Pre-school Manager

 Tracey is our Supervisor and works every day.
 She has a Foundation Degree in Early Years and a Level 3 Diploma in Pre-School Practice.
 Tracey oversees Expressive Arts and Design and Understanding the World.
 She is our Safeguarding Designated Lead and Equality and Diversity Officer.

-Jane Gibbs – Deputy Supervisor
+Jane Gibbs – Deputy Manager

 I joined Appleton Village Pre-school in January 2002.
 I have a Level 3 Diploma.
 I am the pre-school SENCO.